VlxtIykg/VlxtIykg/README.md

 <!-- END: Do not modify the quote above -->

 ### ✨ Hey, I'm Kami!
+Nice to meet you! 👋<br>
-Taken by someone, amazed by technology, and a lover of all things cute!
+I'm taken by someone special 💞 and I'm amazed by technology.
+I'm also a lover of all things cute!

 <h2>About Me</h2>